mcb5637/BTX_CAC_Compatibility/README.md

 Optional:
 - If you want Urban vehicles to leave blood on destruction, look at CACs settings and change "DrawBloodChance" to 0.3
 - manual deployment can be enabled via CU, set "DeployManual": to true to do so (warning: laggy)

+Manual setup:
+- clone git repo, including submodules
+- correct paths in dll
+- compile
+Package for release:
+- update version info in mod.json and dll
+- compile as release
+- use pack.bat

 Credits:
 - CMiSSioN for CustomBundle